TheNumbat/ocaml-boxroot/README.md

 We have measured the performance of two alternative implementations:
-- _thread-unsafe_: assume that there is only one thread that never releases the domain lock, and avoid related chekcs in `boxroot_create` and `boxroot_delete`.
+- _thread-unsafe_: assume that there is only one thread that never releases the domain lock, and thus avoid related checks in `boxroot_create` and `boxroot_delete`.
-- _force remote_: in the opposite, perform all deallocations as if they were done on a different domain, using the lock-free atomic deallocation path.
+- _force remote_: the opposite, perform all deallocations as if they were done on a different domain, using the lock-free atomic deallocation path.

 ![Local roots benchmarks (impact of multicore support)](local5-2.svg)

-Our thread-safe implementation of Boxroot for OCaml multicore is slightly slower than a version that does not performs checks necessary for thread-safety.
-The one where all deallocation are done remotely is only slightly slower than Boxroot (although with a much higher pool count currently due to the fact that remote deallocation are delayed).
+Our thread-safe implementation of Boxroot for OCaml multicore is slightly slower than a version that does not perform checks necessary for thread-safety.
+The difference is likely lesser in other kinds of situations where more time is spent in cache misses.

-However this single-threaded benchmark does not let us see the costs of cache effects in a multithreaded environment.
+The implementation where all deallocations are done remotely is only slightly slower than Boxroot (although with a much higher pool count currently, due to the fact that remote deallocations are delayed until the next garbage collection).
+However this single-threaded benchmark does not let us see the costs of cache effects in realistic multithreaded scenarios (cache misses and contention).

+Our conclusions:
+- The overhead of multithreading support is low enough to propose Boxroot as an all-purpose rooting machanism.
+- The performance of cross-thread deallocation is likely very good, but we need better benchmarks to measure this.

 ## Implementation